Poker Online

 Scoring

-The object of the play is to win tricks containing more than half of the card points.
+The object of the play is to win tricks containing more than half the card points.
 The team which takes more than 60 card points scores one game.
 The first team to score four games win the rubber.

 If a team takes 91 or more card points in tricks on one deal, they score two games instead of one.